 The charts in this document indicate the substances that Central Arkansas Water detected in treated water.
-The charts contain testing results for 2012.
+The charts contain testing results for January 1 to December 31, 2013.
 We have not listed numerous substances for which we monitored but did not have a detectable level.
+In the charts, "W" indicates water quality monitoring results for the Wilson Plant and "OP" indicates water quality monitoring results for the Ozark Point Plant.